Mining's Silicon Valley Fuels Technological Innovation, Start-Up Culture

 Recognizing the demand for upskilling existing workers, the school’s Geotechnical Center of Excellence offers courses in structural geology, radar and slope monitoring, and water in mine operations, and has trained more than 1900 working professionals from forty-five countries.
 GCE’s industrial partners also benefit from research projects like the comparison of different types of synthetic aperture radar (SAR) to aid in more effective monitoring of mining sites.
 A recent National Institute for Occupational Safety and Health (NIOSH) grant is supporting a test of various models of thermal imaging cameras at open pit mines around the country to see if they can predict rockfalls and slides before they occur.
 If successful, this research could potentially save miners from injury or death caused by slope failures.

 Holding a degree is often not a prerequisite for professional development programs.
-The school provides underground rescite training for the military and delivers critical safety courses for industry through the Mining Safety Center of Excellence.
+The school provides underground rescite training for the military and delivers critical safety courses for industry through the Center of Excellence for Mine Safety.
 With an emphasis on mining sustainability from the workforce perspective, SCE is a research, education, and training community that innovates mining methods in pursuit of achieving zero injuries, illnesses, and fatalities.
 Through supervisor leadership training and predictive analytics, the SCE addresses the most pressing miner safety, health, and risk challenges of the fourth industrial revolution.

 Central to its mission to provide hands-on, experiential learning, the University of Arizona owns the San Xavier Underground Mining Laboratory, a multi-level training facility.
 The only underground mining laboratory in the U.S. with a working vertical shaft, the site has a rich history as a teaching, research, and training site.
 The mine features four levels of underground workings to a depth of 250 feet.
 This unique training facility has attracted projects critical to national defense, geosciences, mine safety, and miner rescue.